 Military pay in a government shutdown

-The government advised reservists, active members of the Coast Guard, and the National Guard to work during the 2018 shutdown.
+The government required active-duty personnel, as well as Guard and Reserve members on active-duty orders, to report to work during the 2018 shutdown.
 However, they would not be paid unless Congress passed legislation to exempt military wages during the shutdown.
-Retired military personnel and Survivor’s Benefit plan recipients would still receive payment.

 GI Bill benefits and VA disability pay